ewingard/AcademicSite/content/event/NeuralNetNRHC/index.md

     - CompSci

 summary: Finding and mitigating biases in a facial recognition convolutional neural network
 abstract: 'Following a controlled experiment regarding the testing of a convolutional neural network (CNN) on the task of recognizing and classifying faces of transgender people and non-white people, preliminary data analysis has suggested the need to further incorporate transgender people into datasets when training facial recognition neural networks.
-The CNN model used in this experiment is a pre-trained model, which was thus tested on 3 different datasets in order to measure potential biases: a novel dataset consisting of self-reported binary transgender individuals, a balanced dataset, and an unbalanced dataset.
+The CNN model used in this experiment is a pre-trained model, which was thus tested on a novel dataset consisting of binary transgender individuals.
 Similar to research suggested by prominent authors in the field of AI - specifically regarding the potential dangers of biases in such algorithms - it was found that self-identifying binary transgender men were more often misgendered than self-identifying binary transgender women.
-Further research is needed in order to potentially mitigate such biases in future iterations of neural networks.'
+Further research is needed in order to potentially help to mitigate such biases in future iterations of neural networks.'

 # Is this a featured talk? (true/false)
 featured: false